vincentiusvictor/Expense_Tracker/README.md

 The templates file include multiple html files that is used to design the website.
 Files explainarion is as followed: main_page.html (home page), new_entry_form.html (form page for the user to fill out their expense), entry_success.html (redirect the page to result if entry is successful), entry_fail.html (shows error message if information is lacking), results.html (page that shows the result in table), delete.html (page to delete all of the previous data), and graph.html (page to show the graph).
 ### static
 This file is to save the image output from the bar_chart.py and line_chart.py
-## Execution
-Run the app.py file and it will show an IP address for the project's website.